ajcodes-cyber/weather-dashboard/README.md

 ## Installation

-In order to view the code quiz, you will need to visit the live deployment URL: https://ajcodes-cyber.github.io/javascript-quiz/
+In order to view the project, you will need to visit the live deployment URL: https://ajcodes-cyber.github.io/javascript-quiz/

 ## Usage